neondatabase/website/content/docs/manage/operations.md

 - **Duration**: The amount of time it took the operation to complete
 - **Date**: The date and time the operation occurred

-## Viewing operations with the Neon API
+## View operations with the Neon API

 You can use the [Neon API](https://neon.tech/api-reference/v2/) to view project operations.
 The following methods are provided: